miticv/miticv.github.io/DDDFudamentals.md

 Entity has Key to identify it (has interface *IEntity* with id property: *int id;* IEntity<int>)
 Entity is easier to use GUID instead of ID (but not required!)
 (IEntity as string GUID; : IEntity<GUID>)
 ![GUIDandINT](https://github.com/miticv/miticv.github.io/raw/master/Images/DDDFudamentals/GUIDandINT.png)
+-- this is interesting.
+If GUID it will be easier to "copy" data from PROD to lower environments also as opposed to hard binded-int tied to DB.

 ![NavigationMapEntities](https://github.com/miticv/miticv.github.io/raw/master/Images/DDDFudamentals/NavigationMapEntities.png)